 Welcome to Manchester, New Hampshire

 The Manchester Graduate Office serves to connect and direct graduate students from all programs.
 Our Manchester offices are on the first floor of UNH Manchester (P123 and P125) just off the elevator.
 Visit our staff directory for more information, and email email@example.com for general inquiries.

 Manchester is UNH’s urban campus.
 With a population of over 110,000 people, Manchester is the largest city in New Hampshire and the largest north of Boston.
 Visit the Current Students webpage for more information on general resources.

 New restaurants, retail businesses and urban living spaces continue to pop up throughout the downtown.
 Manchester is easily accessible by many means of transportation, including Manchester Transit Authority and the Manchester-Boston regional airport.
 The main UNH Manchester website provides a virtual tour of the campus, as well as directions and campus maps.

-We cannot endorse any one independently owned apartment complex over another, though many of our students looking to live in the city of Manchester have utilized these companies as housing resources: Halstead Apartments, Colonial Village Apartments, the Lofts at Millwest or Greenview Apartments.
+We cannot endorse any one independently owned apartment complex over another, though many of our students looking to live in the city of Manchester have utilized these companies as housing resources: Heritage at the River (formerly Halstead Apartments), Colonial Village Apartments, the Lofts at Millwest or Greenview Apartments.
 Most housing requires a social security number for a background check.